keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 - Leech Life now also hits current target

 # Changes to Synergies
+- Baby nerf: Egg hatch time increased: 3 → 4 stages

 # Changes to Items
 - Fire Gem buff: Attacks do double damage on Shields and deal 10% of target max HP as additional damage

 # Changes to Stages
+- Round damage formula changed: defeats on early game are a little more punitive, and a little less in late game.
+Beware, hatchers !

 # Gameplay